DispatchBuddy/DispatchBuddy.github.io/privacy-policy.md

 ---
 layout: default
 title: Privacy Policy
 description: Your privacy is our priority.
 ---

-## Dispatch Buddy Privacy Policy
+# Dispatch Buddy Privacy Policy

-Last updated: September 30, 2023
+**Last updated: January 21st, 2024**

-We are committed to maintaining robust privacy protections and being transparent about how we handle your data.
+At Dispatch Buddy, your privacy isn't just a priority, it's a guiding principle.
+We are firmly committed to minimal data collection, robust privacy protections, and transparent data handling.

-### Introduction
+## Introduction

-At Dispatch Buddy, we prioritize your privacy and data security.
-This Privacy Policy explains how Dispatch Buddy ("we", "our", "us") handles your personal data.
-This policy applies globally, unless specifically noted otherwise.
+Safeguarding your privacy is at the core of what we do at Dispatch Buddy.
+This Privacy Policy clearly outlines our minimalistic approach to data collection and applies globally.

+## What Data We Collect

+- **Account Information**: We collect only your email address for account creation and management.

-### What Data We Collect
+## What Data We Do Not Collect

-#### Information You Provide
-- **Account Info**: email.
-- **Payment Info**: We use Stripe, so we don't handle or store your payment info.
+- **Payment Information**: Your financial data is secure with Stripe.
+We neither access nor store your payment information.
-- **Customer Support**: Information related to support requests.
-- **Other Content**: Feedback, comments, survey responses, etc.

-### How We Use Data
-- Account creation and authentication.
-- To fulfill your requested services.
-- Customer support.
-- Security and fraud prevention.
-- Legal obligations.

-### Data Sharing
-- **Public Data**: If your profile is public.
-- **Managed Accounts**: If you use a corporate email.
-- **Partners**: For sales, support, and tech services.
-- **Merger/Acquisition**: If ownership changes.
+- **Browsing History & Keystrokes**: We respect your online privacy.
+Your browsing habits and keystrokes are not tracked or recorded.

+## Limited Data Use

+- **Purpose-Driven**: Your email is used exclusively for account-related purposes, including customer support and service fulfillment.
+- **No Excess**: Our data collection policy is straightforward – if we don’t need it, we don’t collect it.

+## Google API Services User Data Policy

+In compliance with the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements, we handle your data responsibly and securely.

-### Security
+## Security

-We employ administrative, technical, and physical security measures to protect your data.
+Your data is protected through a combination of administrative, technical, and physical security measures, ensuring maximum protection with minimal data.

-### Data Retention
+## Data Retention

-We retain data as long as necessary for services, legal obligations, and agreements.
+We retain your data only as long as necessary to deliver our services, meet legal obligations, and honor our agreements.

-### Your Rights
+## Your Rights

-You have the right to access, correct, or delete your data.
+Your data is under your control.
+You have the right to access, correct, or delete your data at any time.

+## Contact Us

+If you have any concerns or questions about how we handle your data, please don't hesitate to reach out to us.
+We are here to address any worries and ensure your experience with Dispatch Buddy is secure and comfortable.

 ---